sandervandevelde/MQTTBrokerPrivatePreview/Environment_configuration/README.md

 Follow these steps to configure Azure CLI and set the common variables that will be used in the each scenario for deploying resources.

-1.Make sure you have [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) installed.
+1. Make sure you have [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) installed.
 Run `az --version` to verify.
 If it's not installed, run the following command to install it:
 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```